 16. Default and Consequences of Default

-16.1 Interest on overdue invoices shall accrue daily from the date when payment becomes due, until the date of payment, at a rate of two and a half percent (2.5%) per calendar month (and at the Builder's sole discretion such interest shall compound monthly at such a rate) after as well as before any judgment.
+16.1 Interest on overdue invoices shall accrue daily from the date when payment becomes due, until the date of payment, at a rate of two percent (2%) per calendar month (and at the Builder's sole discretion such interest shall compound monthly at such a rate) after as well as before any judgment.

 16.2 In the event that the Client's payment is dishonoured for any reason the Client shall be liable for any dishonour fees incurred by the Builder.

 16.3 If the Client defaults in payment of any invoice when due, the Client shall indemnify the Builder from and against all costs and disbursements incurred by the Builder in pursuing the debt including legal costs on a solicitor and own Client basis and the Builder's collection agency costs.